Solar Charger

 Solar Window Charger Circuit 2

-The white LED light source (LED2–LED4) is controlled by one part (½)of the inexpensive CD4013 (IC2).
-In this portion, the white LEDs are driven by a BS170 MOSFET (T1), as per the input received at its Gate (G) terminal from the output of IC2.
-The 22R (½w) resistor (R3) limits the LED’s operating current to a safe value.
-The first touch of the push-on momentary switch (S2) will turn on the LEDs, and a second touch will turn them off instantly.
-As stated in the datasheet, the CD4013 dual D flip-flop is a monolithic complementary MOS (CMOS) integrated circuit constructed with N- and P-channel enhancement mode transistors.
-Each flip-flop has independent data, set, reset, and clock inputs and complementary outputs.
-These devices can be used for shift register applications and, by connecting “not-Q” output to the data input, for counter and toggle applications.
-The logic level present at the “D” input is transferred to the “Q” output during the positive-going transition of the clock pulse.
-Setting or resetting is independent of the clock and is accomplished by a high level on the set or reset line, respectively.
-You can see the truth table and logic diagram of CD4013 in Fig. 3.
+As per the datasheet, the CD4013 is a dual D flip-flop, constructed as a monolithic complementary MOS (CMOS) integrated circuit, incorporating both N- and P-channel enhancement mode transistors.
+Each flip-flop within this device features independent data, set, reset, and clock inputs, along with complementary outputs.
+These components find application in shift register setups and, when the “not-Q” output is connected to the data input, can be used for counting and toggling functions.
+During the positive-going transition of the clock pulse, the logic level at the “D” input is transferred to the “Q” output.
+Setting or resetting is entirely independent of the clock and is achieved by applying a high level to the set or reset line, respectively.
+You can find the truth table and logic diagram of the CD4013 in Fig. 3.

 Solar Window Charger Circuit 3